KirkBrooks/listbox_class/README.md

 <!-- Type your summary here -->
 ## `listbox` class

-### Be sure to download the correct version:
+### Be sure to download the correct branch:
-v19:  works with v19+, is stable and not being updated
+- v19:  works with v19+, is stable and not being updated
-v20:  works with v20+, is stable and is being updated
+- v20:  works with v20+, is stable and is being updated
-v20beta: works with the current v20R beta, perhaps a few before.
+- v20beta: works with the current v20R beta, perhaps a few before

 ### What does it do
 This class is for managing the _data_ associated with a listbox form object.
 It's only useful for ORDA listboxes - working with collections or entity selections.
 It provides a robust means of working with listboxes, especially multiple listboxes, on a form.
 It has no dependencies.
 You can drop it into any project database from v18R6 forward and it will work making complex or simple listboxes easy to maintain.